Skimchis/World-Climbing-World-Cup-Predictions/README.md

 * Matplotlib
 * Seaborn

-1. First, clean the data (the cleaned files are already included in this repo, so this step can be skipped unless you're starting from raw data).
-2. Run the semifinalist prediction notebook to produce the predicted semifinalist roster via Bayesian shrinkage.
+1. Run the semifinalist prediction notebook to produce the predicted semifinalist roster via Bayesian shrinkage.
-3. Run the style affinity notebook to build each athlete's style profile (uses the predicted roster from step 2).
+2. Run the style affinity notebook to build each athlete's style profile (uses the predicted roster from step 2).
-4. Run the scoring model notebook which trains the Ridge regression model (shown with and without interaction terms).
+3. Run the scoring model notebook which trains the Ridge regression model (shown with and without interaction terms).
-5. Run the Monte Carlo simulation notebook to set up the simulation functions.
+4. Run the Monte Carlo simulation notebook to set up the simulation functions.
-6. Run the backtesting notebook to reproduce the precision/recall and podium comparison results.
+5. Run the backtesting notebook to reproduce the precision/recall and podium comparison results.

 # Future Steps to explore
 The following steps could be explored to improve the model: